 Get-MailboxDatabase "EX-01"\"First Storage Group\Mailbox Database" | Get-ADpermission -user "DEV03-EX07\rivacrm" | Format-List

-Tip - some Exchange administrators have reported that using the Add-ADPermission appears to work but running the Impersonation test in the Riva EWS connection will fail with some of the modules reporting "False".
+Tip: Some Exchange administrators have reported that using the Add-ADPermission appears to work, but running the Impersonation test in the Riva EWS connection will fail with some of the modules reporting "False".
 This can be the result of the Exchange Information Store cache not refreshing.

 References:

-- "Exchange Server 2007 recipient management one-liners" - http://blogs.technet.com/b/exchange/archive/2006/09/05/3394830.aspx
+- "Exchange Server 2007 recipient management one-liners": http://blogs.technet.com/b/exchange/archive/2006/09/05/3394830.aspx.

-Configure Exchange Impersonation for all users in an organization
+Option 1) Configure Exchange Impersonation for all users in an organization

-- Open the Exchange Management Shell.
+Open the Exchange Management Shell.

-- run the New-ManagementRoleAssignment cmdlet to add the permission to impersonate to the specified user.
 The following example shows how to configure Exchange Impersonation to enable a service account to impersonate all other users in an organization.

-New-ManagementRoleAssignment –Name ManagementRoleName –Role:ApplicationImpersonation –User cnRivaServiceAccount
+New-ManagementRoleAssignment –Name ManagementRoleName –Role:ApplicationImpersonation –User cn_of_RivaServiceAccount

 New-ManagementRoleAssignment –Name "RivaCRM Sync Role" –Role:ApplicationImpersonation –User rivasvc

-Configure Exchange Impersonation for specific users or groups of users
+Option 2) Configure Exchange Impersonation for specific users or groups of users

-ManagementScope - The first step is to define a ManagementScope which is a collection of target users.
-They key is defining a suitable recipient filter to accurately identify the collection of target users:
+Define the Management Scope, which is a collection of target users.
+The key is to define a suitable recipient filter to accurately identify the collection of target users:

 New-ManagementScope -Name ManagementScopeName -RecipientRoot (Optional root OU in AD) -RecipientRestrictionFilter { recipient filter }